Cristine Rotenberg: Holo Taco

 In July 2019, Rotenberg launched her own nail polish brand called Holo Taco.
 She began brainstorming for the business in 2017 and started prototyping polishes in 2018.
 The name of the brand stems from her consistent use of holographic top coats of nail polish in YouTube videos and viewers misunderstanding her pronunciation of "top coat" as "taco".
 The original Holo Taco launch contained three silver holographic top coats in addition to two opaque polishes ("One Coat Black" and "Royal-Tea Blue").
 The collection sold out within two hours.
-Holo Taco has since released numerous nail polish collections, including collaborations with YouTubers Julien Solomita and Safiya Nygaard.
+Holo Taco has since released numerous nail polish collections, including collaborations with the YouTubers Julien Solomita and Safiya Nygaard.
 In October 2024, selected polishes from the brand began being sold at Ulta Beauty in the United States.

 Rotenberg's aim with Holo Taco is the creation of high-quality nail polishes with a special emphasis on special effects polishes, including holographic, multi-chrome, and iridescent components and finishes.
 Despite higher production costs for special effects polishes, Holo Taco's avowed aim is to keep prices as affordable as possible.
 As of 2022, Holo Taco has sold more than 1 million bottles of nail polish.